Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal

 Importantly, the assumption that $\mG^a$ is sparse corresponds precisely to the \textit{sparse mechanism shift} hypothesis from~\cite{scholkopf2021causal}, i.e. that \textit{only a few mechanisms change at a time.} Thm.~\ref{thm:nonparam_dis_disc_a} thus provides precise conditions for when sparse mechanism shifts induce disentanglement.
-Interestingly our theory covers both hard and soft interventions, as long as the sufficient influence assumption is satisfied.
+Interestingly, our theory covers both hard and soft interventions, as long as the sufficient influence assumption is satisfied.

 \begin{remark}[Examples revisited] Examples~\ref{ex:single_node_complete_dis}, \ref{ex:a_target_one_z} and \ref{ex:multi_target_a} can be revisited while keeping in mind the ``unknown-target intervention interpretation'' in which $\mG^a$ describes which latent variable is targeted by each intervention.
-For instance, Example~\ref{ex:single_node_complete_dis} tells us that if each latent variable is targeted by a single-node intervention, then complete disentanglement is guaranteed.
-Examples~\ref{ex:single_node_complete_dis_2}, \ref{ex:multinode_linear_gauss} and \ref{ex:group_interv} provides mathematically concrete latent models where $\va$ is interpreted to be an intervention. \end{remark}
+For example, Example~\ref{ex:single_node_complete_dis} tells us that if each latent variable is targeted by a single-node intervention, then complete disentanglement is guaranteed.
+Examples~\ref{ex:single_node_complete_dis_2}, \ref{ex:multinode_linear_gauss} and \ref{ex:group_interv} provide mathematically concrete latent models where $\va$ is interpreted to be an intervention. \end{remark}